guilhemSmith/ft_vox/README.md

 </center>

 ## Compilation from sources
-### git-lfs
-Textures and font files are stored with [git-lfs](https://git-lfs.github.com/).
-Make sure it is installed before cloning.
 ### On macOs and Linux
 * `./setup.sh` to install external dependencies.
 On Mac it is advised to have brew already installed,
 * `mkdir build && cd build`, to create the build dir,